luban19p/AotearoaDigiDex/README.md

 ### University of Otago, Dunedin
 ##### Antje Lubcke
 Kia ora!
 I am a Research Services Librarian at Otago University, in Dunedin.
 I am also a certified Carpentries Instructor, and in this capacity assist researchers at Otago acquire data skills - I mainly teach tidy data principles and data cleaning in OpenRefine.
 I also help my colleagues to upskill by organising monthly software and data skills workshops.
-For more about my unit/me: [Research Support Unit](https://otago.libguides.com/RSU/about)
+For more about my unit at Otago Library: [Research Support Unit](https://otago.libguides.com/RSU/about)